 Nov 16-18, 2023 | Hilton Orlando Lake Buena Vista - Orlando, FL

 in an Era of Disinformation, Mistrust, and Democratic Backsliding

-The 51st Annual ARNOVA Conference in Raleigh, NC saw attendees from all over the world and was the first ARNOVA conference for 181 of our 598 attendees!
-The conference covered a wide scope of topics within philanthropy, through 74 paper sessions, 10 Professional Development Workshops, 31 poster presentations, 19 panels, 3 lightening research roundtables, and 20 colloquia.
+The 52nd Annual ARNOVA Conference in Orlando, FL saw attendees from 27 countries and was the first ARNOVA conference for 237 of our 679 attendees!
+The conference covered a wide scope of topics within philanthropy, through 86 paper sessions, 5 Professional Development Workshops, 39 poster presentations, 37 panels, 3 lightning research roundtables, and 26 colloquia.

-This event was followed by our Opening Luncheon, where we awarded the 2022 Distinguished Achievement and Leadership in Nonprofit and Voluntary Action Research Award to Alan Abramson (read his remarks here).
+This event was followed by our Opening Luncheon, where we awarded the 2023 Distinguished Achievement and Leadership in Nonprofit and Voluntary Action Research Award to Richard Steinberg (read his remarks here).

-Following a day and a half of stimulating presentations and panels, attendees gathered for the 2022 Annual Awards Luncheon to recognize the accomplishments of the brilliant scholars and practitioners that we call our colleagues and friends.
+Following a day and a half of stimulating presentations and panels, attendees gathered for the 2023 Annual Awards Luncheon to recognize the accomplishments of the brilliant scholars and practitioners that we call our colleagues and friends (Meet the winners here).

 This luncheon, as well as the many receptions and sessions throughout the conference, were made possible by a number of generous sponsors, listed below.

 - Andrew Young School of Policy Studies - Georgia State University